xroah/esnext-polyfill/README.md

-# promise
+# About
-Implementation of Promise/A+
+Implementation of esnext features